Export as MCP Langchain server

 Quick test via MCP “inspector”

-• Run the inspector:
+• Start the MCP inspector:

 npx @modelcontextprotocol/inspector@0.15.0